What to expect from counselling

 Initial appointment

-Getting support at CAPS begins with an initial appointment.
-These can be booked on the day, or the next day.
-You will be asked to arrive 10 minutes before your appointment to complete a consent to treatment and questionnaires about your health and wellbeing.
-Please arrive on time.
+You will be asked to arrive 10-15 minutes before your appointment to complete a consent form and health and wellbeing questionnaires.
+Please be on time.
 This will allow you to get the most out of your initial session.
 If you arrive late, you may be asked to reschedule.

-Your first session with your counsellor will typically focus on identifying the primary reason(s) why you are seeking counselling, address any immediate concerns, and learn more about your support needs.
+Your first session with your counsellor will typically focus on identifying the main reason(s) why you are seeking counselling, address any immediate concerns, and learn more about your support needs.
 Your counsellor will likely ask you questions that will help inform the most helpful next steps.

 Next steps